gamma-opt/spro-notes/course/content/chapter_1/2-two-stage_stochastic_programming.md

 ## What is a two-stage stochastic programming (2SSP) model?

-Let us define more formally the structure behind the farmer's problem decision making.
+Let us define more formally the structure behind the farmer's problem decision-making.
 That is, let

-- $x$ represent the *first-stage* decisions, i.e., those that are made before the uncertainty is revealed and as such, cannot be scenario dependent;
+- $x$ represent the *first-stage* decisions, i.e., those that are made before the uncertainty is revealed and as such, cannot be scenario-dependent;
 - $y$ be the *second-stage* decisions, which have a *corrective* nature to them.
 These are our recourse decisions;
 - $\xi \in \Xi$ represent the random variable with support $\Xi$;
 - $\brackets{q(\xi), T(\xi), W(\xi), h(\xi)}$ be the random vector containing all the data that is dependent on the random variable $\xi$.